 But if you want to see even more Ice Levels, these guys have apparently been trying to turn stuff like this list into a true holiday tradition!So what are the greatest snow levels in video game history?
 That's up to you to decide!

-It would be a crime if Mario wasn't on this list.
-It would probably only be a misdemeanor, but like the obligatory nature of the Ice Level in general, Mario's got to make an appearance on every videogame list ever.
+It would be a crime (probably a misdemeanor) if Mario wasn't on this list.
+Like the obligatory nature of the Ice Level in general, Mario's got to make an appearance on every video game list ever.

-More recent players might have enjoyed the Penguin Suit antics and four player follies of New Super Mario Bros. on the Wii, but most of these stages amount to the variations of the same thing: dodging s**t while you slide around like a maniac!
+You'll surely remember dodging flurries in SMB 2, or melting blocks with fireballs in SMB 3.
+Or, maybe you started with Mario 64, and had a devilish time sliding after penguins.
+Recent players might have enjoyed the Penguin Suit antics and four player follies of New Super Mario Bros. on the Wii, but most of these stages amount to the variations of the same thing: dodging s**t while you slide around like a maniac!

 The level that stuck out in my mind though, was Sherbert Land in Mario Kart 64.